howsoai/platform-installation-examples/container-images/README.md

 ## Container registry

-Replicated hosted helm charts embed an customer's container secret in the chart, to simplify the installation process.
+Replicated hosted Helm charts embed an customer's container secret in the chart, to simplify the installation process.
 Extract your organization's container registry credentials from the Helm chart with the following one liner.
 Make sure to have logged in first, as per the [prerequisites](../prereqs/README.md).
 ```
 helm template oci://registry.how.so/howso-platform/stable/howso-platform --namespace howso --show-only templates/image-pull-secret.yaml 2> /dev/null | yq eval '.data.".dockerconfigjson"'  | base64 -d | jq . > /tmp/config.json
 ```